1991 United States Senate special election in Pennsylvania: Declined appointment

 Without an open popular vote for the nomination, Casey's appointment would almost certainly determine the Democratic nominee for the November election.

+A prominent candidate who received speculation was Lieutenant Governor Mark Singel, who had been preparing to run against Arlen Specter in 1992.
+However, a problem was that Republican Senate President Robert Jubelirer, would ascend to the Lieutenant Governorship.
+Casey would eventually rule out a Singel appointment publicly, in addition to declining any plans to nominate himself.

 Casey offered the seat to Lieutenant General Thomas W. Kelly, who retired from active duty in April and was the public face of the popular Gulf War as head of the Pentagon's National Military Command Center.
 Kelly, who was born and raised in Philadelphia but no longer lived in Pennsylvania, declined.

 In early May, Casey also privately offered the seat to Chrysler executive Lee Iacocca, who had elevated his political profile by criticism of President George H. W. Bush's industrial policy, with the understanding that Iacocca would immediately begin running for the special election for the remainder of Heinz's term.
 Iacocca, a native of Allentown who lived in the Michigan suburbs, would have had to relocate to Pennsylvania before November to stand for election.

 On May 6, Iacocca publicly declined Casey's offer of appointment, citing his family and corporate obligations.
 After Iacocca's public withdrawal, former mayor of Philadelphia Bill Green III was considered the front-runner and a Casey aide confirmed that Green was under consideration.
 U.S. Representatives William H. Gray and John Murtha, Pittsburgh lawyer Art Rooney II, and Superior Court Judge Kate Ford Elliott were also mentioned as potential appointments.
-The sole remaining candidate who publicly expressed his interest in the role, Lieutenant Governor Mark Singel, was nixed by Casey.
-Appointing Singel would have elevated Senate President pro tem Robert Jubelirer, a Republican, to Singel's office.

 After Iacocca declined Casey's offer, the Governor came under extensive criticism from Republicans for the lengthy time he took to choose an appointee and his attempts to appoint non-residents; both Republicans and Democrats agreed that his primary focus was finding the strongest political candidate to take on U.S. Attorney General Dick Thornburgh, the likely Republican nominee, in November.

 On May 8, Casey settled on Pennsylvania Secretary of Labor and Industry Harris Wofford as Heinz's successor.
 Wofford had previously served as an advisor to President John F. Kennedy and the President of Bryn Mawr College, as well as Casey's law partner.
 Casey's aides said that Wofford had been a contender since Heinz's death.
 Wofford was sworn in that day and immediately announced that he would be a candidate in the special election.